networkLam/wechat-app/README.md

-what I don't asknowledge writing some..
+what I don't knowledge writing some..